JamaalDavis/AI-Product-Manager-Nanodegree-Program/2- Build a Model with Google AutoML/README.md

 - **'normal'** class = 100
 - **'pneumonia'** class = 300

 The model will be trained on very unbalanced classes; this will show what happens when the number of images in different classes is very different.
-We will be asked to evaluate:
+We will evaluate:

 - **Confusion matrix:** What does the confusion matrix tell you about unbalanced data?
 - **Precision & recall:** How are precision and recall affected?
 - **Unbalanced classes:** How do unbalanced classes impact a machine learning model?

+### Create a binary classifier with dirty data
+In this iteration, start with the original dataset of 100 **normal** and 100 **pneumonia** images.
+Then switch the labels of 30 images in each class.
+After we've done this, 30% of the data are mislabeled.
+We will evaluate:

+- **Confusion matrix:** How is the confusion matrix affected?
+- **Precision & recall:** How are precision and recall affected?
+- **Dirty data:** How do dirty data impact the model?

 ## Project Structure <a name="structure"/>